bigsnarfdude/tfjs-node-webgl-gpu-example/README.md

 # tfjs-node-webgl-gpu-example

 Using TensorFlow.js with pre-trained MobileNet model for image classification on Node.js.

+** This project is under heavy development **

-This code is using **Expermintal WebGL GPU version** where NVIDIA GPU is not available to speed up inference.
+This code is using **Experimental WebGL GPU version** where NVIDIA GPU is not available to speed up inference.

 * Follows development of code from TFJS repo https://github.com/tensorflow/tfjs/tree/master/tfjs-backend-nodegl